The History of Thornton

 The Young brothers opened a trading station in Thornton in 1836.
 The trading station was located at Hubbard’s Trace, the old Vincennes Trail and Ridge Road (now the corner of William and Margaret Streets).
 The brothers also built a steam vessel to travel the creek to the trading towns of Blue Island and Chicago.

 The first quarry was dug in 1838 by Gurdon Hubbard.
 This quarry was short lived due to the poor quality of the stone.
 Several other quarries were opened south of Ridge Road; some crushed stone and while others burned lime.
 In 1886, the larger quarries were purchased by R. E. Brownell.
 The Brownell Company was the name listed in 1895 but went through several mergers over the years.
 They continued ownership until 1938 when Material Service Corporation purchased the quarry.
 It remained Material Service Corp. until Hanson Material Service took over the operation.
+Today, the quarry is owned by Heidelberg Materials.

 Thornton was known as Thornton Township until 1900.
 The Township hall was in a small building on the site of the current Village Hall and all Township business was conducted here.
 The Village of Thornton incorporated in 1900 and the hall was given to the Village of Thornton.
 The Township seat moved to Harvey but is now located in South Holland.